GoogleChrome/web.dev/src/site/content/en/layout/intrinsic-layout-overview/index.md

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 {% Aside 'caution' %}
-  Extrinsic isn't evil or weak either, I don't want this setup or guide to pitch extrinsic as something to avoid at all costs.
-We'll just be conciously using extrinsic in this guide, there are still many scenarios where it's the right choice.
+  Extrinsic isn't evil or weak, I don't want this guide to pitch extrinsic as something to avoid at all costs.
+We'll be using both intrinsic and extrinsic properties and strategies in this guide.
+There are still many scenarios where extrinsic layout is the right choice 👍.
 {% endAside %}

 The article [CSS is Awesome](https://css-tricks.com/css-is-awesome/) from [CSS-Tricks](https://css-tricks.com) **recaps the frustration** of this classic CSS joke really well: